Jump to navigation

 Adoption assistance is intended to help or remove financial or other barriers to the adoption of Colorado children with special needs by providing assistance to the parent(s) in caring for and raising the child.

-Financial support and/or services are provided to adoptive parent(s) in certain defined and limited ways to meet the needs of an eligible adopted child. at a minimum if a family receives adoption assistance from a county the adopted child is eligible for Medicaid.
+Financial support and/or services are provided to the adoptive parent(s) in certain defined and limited ways to meet the needs of an eligible adopted child.
+At a minimum, if a family receives adoption assistance from a county the adopted child is eligible for Medicaid.
+The Colorado Medicaid Guidebook contains more information about Medicaid in Colorado.

 Colorado operates two adoption assistance programs: